-System dose for radiography is 2.5 μ Gy, according to a film-screen system with a sensitivity class 400, or less.
+System doses for radiography are 2.5 μ Gy, according to a film-screen system with a sensitivity class 400, or less.
 In film mammography 70 μ Gy are used.
 A DSA image needs some 10 μ Gy.
 For these doses, a-Si technology provides a better S/N ratio than conventional systems.